aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 ### Making This Usable

-Now that we can do the check on an expression, we should make it easier to call on a users's code:

-Now we have two ways to call `checklooptypes`:
+Now that we can do the check on an expression, we should make it easier to call on a users's code.
+We'll create two ways to call `checklooptypes`:

 1. On a whole function; this will check each method of the given function.